 The college has an excellent reputation academically and is among the top performing boys’ colleges in New South Wales.
-In the 2020 HSC, students from the college appeared 99 times on the Distinguished Achievers merit list, which recognises students who score in the top band in a subject (a mark of 90% or better).
-These appearances were shared among 42 students in 26 courses.
-Expressed as a percentage of papers sat, this figure makes Cathedral College the best-performed boys’ systemic school in the archdiocese.
+In the 2021 HSC, students from the college appeared 48 times on the Distinguished Achievers merit list, which recognises students who score in the top band in a subject (a mark of 90% or better).
+These appearances were shared among 27 students in 19 courses.
+This follows many years where the College was consistently ranked in the top 100 schools in the state.
 The tremendous results achieved by students were reflected in the ATARs.
-At least 21 students received an ATAR of 90 or above and many other students received ranks far in excess of their expectations.
+At least 13 students received an ATAR of 90 or above and many other students received ranks far in excess of their expectations.

 The college has a strong commitment in responding to the needy with staff and students volunteering regularly to assist at The Matthew Talbot Hostel at Darlinghurst.
-The college is involved in the Christian Brothers Sports Association (CBSA), competing weekly in a range of sports each term.
+The college is involved in the Sydney Catholic Schools Sports competition, competing weekly in a range of sports each term.
 The college participates in the Catholic Schools’ Debating Association (CSDA) competitions and excels in both of these co-curricular fields of endeavour.

 The college provides a holistic education based on the principles of boys’ education.
 The young men are encouraged to have positive and healthy relationships with all in the community.
 The staff are committed to providing excellent learning and teaching in the formal curriculum and a diverse range of opportunities in the sporting and cultural fields.